Post-Master’s Certificate in Nursing Education

 The Nursing Education Certificate program prepares nurses for teaching roles in various clinical and/or academic settings.
 This program builds on skills and knowledge obtained in a Master of Science in Nursing (MSN) program.
-Students must be admitted to the university before registering for this program.
+Note: Students must be admitted to the university before registering for this program (see Admission section below).

 |GNRS 516||Integrative Disease and Symptom Management||3|